 First, let us look at Chayil, the Hebrew word used to describe the woman in verse ten.
 The word is translated by various versions as virtuous, excellent, good, and worthy.
-While I would not say any of these words is wrong, none of them conveys the full meaning of the word.
+While I wouldn’t say any of these words is wrong, none of them conveys the full meaning of the word.
 The word means “strength, might, efficiency, wealth, army”.
 It is most often translated as “army” and second most translated as “man of valour”.
 This word is about strength and power, a person to be reckoned with.
-We do not usually think of these things when we think about women.
+We don’t usually think of these things when we think about women.
 Perhaps our thinking is wrong.

 This woman seeks and works wool and flax, and does an excellent job bringing in a wide variety of fine foods for her family.
 While we can assume her husband has “delegated” these tasks to her, he is not micro managing her.

-Verse 23 is a bit difficult, but in context it seems clear that her husband is thought well of by others because of his wife.
-The Pulpit Commentary says it like this “Such a woman advances her husband’s interests, increases his influence, and, by attending to his domestic concerns, enables him to take his share in public matters, so that his name is in great repute in the popular assemblies at the city gates.”
+Verse 23 is a bit difficult, but in context it seems clear her husband is thought well of by others because of his wife.
+The Pulpit Commentary says it like this: “Such a woman advances her husband’s interests, increases his influence, and, by attending to his domestic concerns, enables him to take his share in public matters, so that his name is in great repute in the popular assemblies at the city gates.”
 Gill suggests the husband is seen as a man of wisdom because he chose such a fine wife.

 We find in verse 26 that this woman is full of wisdom and speaks God’s truth.